-Today (9 July 2019) we are holding a parliamentary photo exhibition, highlighting the human cost of the social care crisis.
+We held a parliamentary photo exhibition, highlighting the human cost of the social care crisis to MPs.
 Here you can see some of the images and hear from the people affected by dementia who were photographed.

 For too long, the dementia care crisis has been hidden behind closed doors, lived by people who rarely have opportunities to be heard.
 ‘Dementia Care: The Crisis Behind Closed Doors’ tells the stories of 12 families from across the country, all of whom have struggled to access affordable, good quality care.

-We have invited MPs from across all the main political parties to attend and meet some of the families featured in the exhibition to hear more about their experiences.
-We hope that hearing these often unheard, powerful stories illustrating the wide range of challenges people with dementia face in the current care system will inform the debate on social care and encourage MPs to take action to fix it.
+We invited MPs from across all the main political parties to attend and meet some of the families featured in the exhibition to hear more about their experiences.
+We hope that these often unheard, powerful stories illustrated the wide range of challenges people with dementia face in the current care system.
+We want these images and stories to inform the debate on social care and encourage MPs to take action to fix it.

 Read the stories behind the photos

-Below you can see a collection of the photos from the exhibition and read quotes from the people affected by dementia who took part.
+Below we have collection of the photos from the exhibition which took place on 9 July 2019.
+You can read quotes from the people affected by dementia who took part.
 Most importantly, you can help make the Dementia Fund a reality by signing a public letter to the future Prime Minister.

 Christine and Bernard